Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 $ cp $CONFIGPATH/heimdall/config/heimdall-config.toml $HEIMDALLDIR/config/heimdall-config.toml
 ```

-> NOTE: In case you do not have a Görli API key, generate one using: https://ethereumico.io/knowledge-base/infura-api-key-guide
+> NOTE: In case you do not have a Goerli API key, generate one using: https://ethereumico.io/knowledge-base/infura-api-key-guide

 Add your API key in file `~/.heimdalld/config/heimdall-config.toml` under the key `"eth_RPC_URL"`.